Keeping Clients Happy: Focusing Efforts

 Recognition-Primed Decision Model

 HR decisions need to be made quickly and there is little room for error.
-Since, time is of the essence and there are multiple opportunities for managers to experience and engage in the process hands on, a Recognition-Based Decision Model is the best approach available.
+Since, time is of the essence and there are multiple opportunities for managers to experience and engage in the process hands on, a Recognition-Based Decision Model is a solid approach.
 In the Recognition-Based Decision Model below, there are three main areas;

 - identification and conceptualization,